4 Cardio Workouts You Can Do With An Injured Leg

 By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

-As a physical therapist, I am frequently asked how to work on cardiovascular fitness with an injury in the leg.
 The most common question is, “When can I run again?”
 Maintaining cardio fitness during recovery from a leg injury can be challenging.
-Still, there are ways if you’re willing to adapt.
-Here are 4 Cardio workouts you can do with an injured leg.
+But, there are ways if you’re willing to adapt.
+JOI has identified 4 Cardio workouts you can do with an injured leg.
+In this article, these exercises can help in your recovery.

 4 Cardio Workouts You Can Do with an Injured Leg